Prevention Through Deterrence

 Prevention Through Deterrence is a set of policies instituted by the United States to deter the illegal crossing of its southern border with Mexico.
-First introduced in a document entitled "Border Patrol Strategic Plan of 1994 and Beyond", this policy has since been used to police high-traffic areas of the Mexico–United States border.
+First introduced in a document titled "Border Patrol Strategic Plan of 1994 and Beyond," this policy has since been used to police high-traffic areas of the Mexico–United States border.

 Since its institution, the number of migrant deaths at the southern border of the U.S. has doubled, with 75% occurring in the Sonoran Desert.
 Mexico's Secretariat of Foreign Affairs places the number of deaths at roughly 450 per year (including migrant deaths on both the US and Mexican territory).

 Locations

 In order to use the uninhabited environment of the Sonoran Desert in prevention through deterrence, border patrol increased surveillance in cities along the southern border, which pushed migrant entry points into rural areas.
 This area is one of the most heavily trafficked areas of the southern border, with about half of border apprehensions occurring in this sector.
 The harsh conditions of the desert also impact the recovery of remains and work done by humanitarian groups.